Lackawanna Truck Accident Lawyers

 What Types of Compensation May Be Available After a Truck Accident?

-Pain and suffering may be addressed as well.
-This may include physical pain, emotional distress, and the overall impact the accident has had on daily life.
-In some cases, punitive damages may be considered if the conduct of the responsible party was particularly egregious or reckless.
+- Pain and suffering may be addressed as well; these damages may include physical pain, emotional distress, and the overall impact the accident had on the victim’s daily life.

 How Is Evidence Collected in a Truck Accident Case?